bunin/esc/README.md

 	unexport functions by prefixing them with esc, e.g. FS -> escFS -no-compress
 	do not compress files
+-build-tags
+	build tags to add to generated files
 ```

 ## Accessing Embedded Files